 Ambition - As the program empowers both the public and government agencies, an espousal of a culture of customer service and continuous public service improvement is envisioned.
 With the program, government agencies will hopefully open up and view the public clients as their partners, and public feedback as constructive and valuable inputs for genuine public service delivery enhancement.

-Responsible institution: Civil Service Commission
+Civil Service Commission

-Supporting institution(s): Department of Science and Technology-Information and Communications Technology Office.
+Department of Science and Technology-Information and Communications Technology Office.
 Bantay.PH, United Nations Development Programme, Integrity for Investments Initiative (i3)/USAID

-Start date: 2015 ......
-End date: 2017
+Start Date: 2015 End Date: 2017